ginger51011/pandoras_pot/README.md

 rate_limit_period = 300 # 5 minutes

 [generator]
-# Changing these will drastically impact performance.
-Play around a bit!
-# The minimum possible length of a generated string segment
+# The size of each generated chunk in bytes.
+Has a big impact on performance, so
+# play around a bit!
-min_chunk_size = 1024
+chunk_size = 16384 # 1024 * 16
-# The maximum possible length of a generated string segment
-max_chunk_size = 8000
 # The type of generator to be used
 type = { name = "random" }